Guidance On If You Can Sue A Company For A Data Breach

 No Win No Fee Data Breach Claims

-If you contact our advisors about your potential personal data breach claim, they could review your case and determine if it’s valid.
+If you contact our advisors about your potential data breach claim, they could review your case and determine if it’s valid.
 If they find it is, then they could put you in touch with one of our solicitors.
-Our No Win No Fee solicitors can support data breach claims under a Conditional Fee Agreement (CFA).

-If you claim for a data breach under a CFA, you generally won’t have to pay your solicitor for their services before the claim starts or while it is being processed.
-You also normally won’t need to pay for their services if the claim fails.
+Our No Win No Fee solicitors can support a company data breach claim under a Conditional Fee Agreement (CFA).
+When claiming under a CFA, you generally won’t have to pay your solicitor for their services before the claim starts or while it is being processed.
+You usually also won’t need to pay for their services if the claim fails.

 References